Arrested man is missing US fugitive, court rules

 He had spent the past year insisting that he was Arthur Knight, an orphan from Ireland who had never been to the US.

-And he claimed that he had been given distinctive tattoos matching those on the arms of Mr Rossi while he was lying unconscious in a Glasgow hospital in an attempt to frame him.
+And he claimed that he had been given distinctive tattoos matching those on the arms of Rossi while he was lying unconscious in a Glasgow hospital in an attempt to frame him.

-Mr Rossi was arrested by Police Scotland in November of last year after staff at the Queen Elizabeth University Hospital recognised his tattoos - images of which had been circulated by Interpol - while he was being treated for Covid.
+Rossi was arrested by Police Scotland in November of last year after staff at the Queen Elizabeth University Hospital recognised his tattoos - images of which had been circulated by Interpol - while he was being treated for Covid.

 He will now face an extradition hearing, when the Scottish courts will decide whether to send him back to the US to stand trial on the allegations against him.

-During the three-day identification hearing this week, fingerprint expert Lisa Davidson said prints taken from the man claiming to be Arthur Knight were identical to those of Mr Rossi .which were printed on a US extradition request and the Interpol red notice.
+During the three-day identification hearing this week, fingerprint expert Lisa Davidson said prints taken from the man claiming to be Arthur Knight were identical to those of Rossi, which were printed on a US extradition request and the Interpol red notice.

-But Mr Ross claimed the fingerprints had been meddled with, and taken from him by an NHS worker called "Patrick" on behalf of David Leavitt, a Utah county lawyer.
+But Mr Rossi claimed the fingerprints had been meddled with, and taken from him by an NHS worker called "Patrick" on behalf of David Leavitt, a Utah county lawyer.

 Advocate depute Paul Harvey dismissed his claims as "fanciful", "entirely outlandish" and "bizarre".

-Mr Rossi's accent also changed several times while he was giving evidence.
+Rossi's accent also changed several times while he was giving evidence.

-The court court was told on Wednesday that US prosecutors submitted additional extradition requests over an allegation of rape in Salt Lake City and another to an allegation of sexual assault against Mr Rossi.
+The court court was told on Wednesday that US prosecutors submitted additional extradition requests over an allegation of rape in Salt Lake City and another to an allegation of sexual assault against Rossi.

-Mr Rossi was already fighting an extradition request by authorities in Utah who allege he raped a 21-year-old in the state in 2008.
+Rossi, who appeared in court in a wheelchair, was already fighting an extradition request by authorities in Utah who allege he raped a 21-year-old woman in the state in 2008.

+He had previously been convicted of sexually assaulting another woman, known as Mary, after meeting her online in 2008.